-How do you keep your stock tank swimming pool clean?
+How do you keep your stock tank pool clean?

-The obvious items are of course the sand filter, floating chlorine dispenser with chlorine tablets, and the occasional other pool chemicals after testing we frequently use the skimmer and above-linked non-electric vacuum that simply uses airflow to suck out the dirt. (you can find it HERE).
+Just like a traditional pool, the water maintenance supplies are of course the sand filter, floating chlorine dispenser with chlorine tablets, and the occasional other pool chemicals.
+After testing we frequently use the skimmer and above-linked non-electric vacuum that simply uses airflow to suck out the dirt.
 This combo works really well to keep the pool clean so far.

-We only had one issue after returning from vacation where the pool had a ton of debris, bacteria, and algae in it and resulted in a green mess that only a frog would like as you can see below.
+We only had one issue after returning from vacation last year where the pool had a ton of debris, bacteria, and algae in it and resulting in a green mess that only a frog would like as you can see below.